Look Up: Comet 13P/Olbers Is In the Night Sky Today!

 Is comet 13P/Olbers visible now?

-Comet 13P/Olbers has already exceeded a magnitude of 8 and is gradually getting brighter.
-For now, it’s visible in a telescope.
+Comet 13P/Olbers now has a magnitude of around 8 and is getting fainter by the day.
+It remains visible with powerful binoculars or a telescope under dark skies in both hemispheres, with the best view in the Northern Hemisphere.
 Also note that comets look fainter than stars with similar magnitudes, because the magnitude scale measures the total light spread out over the object, and in comets’ case this light is diffuse.

 Where and when to see comet 13P/Olbers?

-Comet 13P/Olbers is now in the constellation Auriga and will be visible on the western horizon for about 2 hours after sunset.
+Comet 13P/Olbers is now in the constellation Coma Berenices and is visible on the western horizon for about 2 hours after sunset.
 Note that the exact position of the comet and the observation window depends strongly on your location.
 To find out how the comet will look tonight in your city, find 13P/Olbers in our free Sky Tonight app.
 Let’s see how to do it step by step.

 How to find the comet in the sky?